Corkscrew with aluminium frame and a spring, that gives the handle more pulling power.

 MEFA

-Another one from the early 30th of the last century, which works in the same way as above.
+And another one from the 30th that works the same way as the other above one.

 material: steel, wood